satyachowdary11/MvcMovie/MvcMovie/README.txt

 Created a new class named SeedData in the Models folder.
 Replaced the generated code Deleted all the records in the database tested the app everything looks good
-Replace the contents of Program.cs with the given code
+Replaced  the contents of Program.cs with the given code

 step-6